Back to Top

 Students who major in neuroscience have a wide range of career opportunities available to them.
 Many students pursue graduate programs in neuroscience or related fields, such as psychology or biology, which can lead to careers in research, academia, or healthcare.
 Others may choose to pursue careers in pharmaceuticals, working in drug development or clinical trials.
 Neuroscience majors also qualify for careers in education, science journalism, government agencies, and consulting firms.
 Students with a strong background in neuroscience may find opportunities in fields like artificial intelligence, robotics, and machine learning.

 The average starting salary for a graduate majoring in Neuroscience is $50,638, with excellent job security and growth predicted over the next five years.
-The highest paying career files that graduates go into are neurosurgeon, neurologist, psychiatrist, medical consultant, and data scientist.
-With such a diverse range of career opportunities, neuroscience majors are in a great position to apply their knowledge and skills to a variety of fields and make significant contributions to society.
+The highest-paying careers that graduates go into are neurosurgery, neurology, psychiatry, medical consultancy, and data science.
+With such a diverse range of career opportunities, neuroscience majors are in a great position to apply their knowledge and skills to various fields and make significant contributions to society.

 Student smiles and hold beaker in a lab